Harvest: 3,000 Years: Plot

 For the production of Mirt Sost Shi Amit (Harvest: 3,000 Years) Gerima returned to his native Ethiopia to produce the tale of a poor peasant family who eke out an existence within a brutal, exploitative, and feudal system of labor.

 The film follows several characters living in a small rural area, moving from vignette to vignette in their daily lives.
 The local landowner treats his workers harshly and shouts orders at them from the chair outside his house.
 His faithful servant Kentu hopes one day to inherit his master's shoes.
 A nearby family look after the cows and sell grass at the market to buy flour.
 Meanwhile Kebebe, a man who lives under a bridge and is viewed as "mad" by the locals, stops by sometimes to berate and shout at the landowner for his greed and exploitation of the workers.

 Beletch, the young daughter of the local family, works hard tending the cattle and making charcoal from cow manure.
 She plays with the local boys and resents being treated differently because she is a girl.
 She has dreams that her grandmother views as prophetic, about the landowner and his son forcing her family under the oxbow and making them plough the land.
 In the dream they break free and overthrow him.
 Towards the climax of the film, one of the cows wanders into the flooding river and Beletch drowns trying to bring it back.
 Kentu comes to the distraught family to express meagre condolences from the landowner and then complain about his own lot in life.

 When the harvest is finally in, the locals wonder if they will get their fair share.
 Kebebe comes to berate the landowner again, but this time chases him down and beats him to death.
-The police come for Kebebe and stake out his dwelling under the bridge, only to discover he has hung himself.
+The police come for Kebebe and stake out his dwelling under the bridge, only to discover he has hanged himself.
 The harvest is taken away by officials with no word as to whether the locals will receive their share.
 Beletch's brother impulsively chases after the cart.
 The film ends with a series of people saying what job they do while images of harvested grain are shown.